 |Director of Communications||141,000 THB||+120%|

 |Head of Public Relations||162,000 THB||+150%|

 |Investor Relations Officer||106,000 THB||+66%|

 |Media Relations Specialist||125,000 THB||+96%|

 |Public Relations Manager||155,000 THB||+140%|

 |Public Relations Specialist||63,900 THB||+0%|

 |Chiang Mai||67,100 THB|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Thailand earn 7% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Thailand is 7% on average across all career fields.

 ©Salary Explorer 2023